-If after rodent proofing and sanitizing mice are still drawn to a building and find their way in the next step to take is population control.
+If mice are still drawn to a building and find their way in after rodent proofing and sanitizing, the next step to take is population control.
 Trapping is the preferred method of mouse population control in houses and other structures when there are only a few mice.
-Trapping provides visible results and does not require rodenticides that can also be hazardous to animals that are not the intended target.
+Trapping provides visible results and does not require hazardous rodenticides.
 Dead mice can be removed, avoiding odors that can result when using poisons to control mice in buildings.
 Simple wooden snap traps can be found at most grocery or hardware stores and are inexpensive and effective.
-Newer style plastic traps that are designed to be set with one hand and allow disposing of the mouse without touching them are also available.
+Newer-style plastic traps that are designed to be set with one hand and allow disposal of the mouse without touching them are also available.
 Both styles of traps will need to be loaded with bait.
 Peanut butter, bacon, dried fruits, and seeds are bait options that are attractive to mice and easy to use.
 If baits are not successful at attracting mice, a cotton ball can be tied to the trigger to attract mice looking for nest material.

-When placing traps, place them in areas where there are signs of mice activity.
+When placing traps, put them in areas with signs of mice activity.
 Place traps next to walls, ideally behind objects and in a dark area, so mice will pass directly over the trigger.
-In garages and warehouses traps can also be set on ledges and pallets.
-If you do not want to use the traditional style of traps, another option is to use glue boards or a "bucket trap".
+In garages and warehouses, traps can also be set on ledges and pallets.
+If you do not want to use the traditional style of traps, another option is to use glue boards.
 However, do not place glue boards where desirable wildlife, children, and pets can come into contact with them.
-Glue boards will not be as effective in dusty areas, unless covered, and in extreme temperatures as their tackiness will be reduced.
+Glue boards will not be as effective in dusty areas unless covered, and in extreme temperatures, their tackiness will be reduced.
 And of course, cats are also an option for mouse control and population reduction.